sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 			    in the directory
 			2.)
 Set a timeout of 2 seconds for the recieve call on the client packet.
 If client does not recieve the number of frames in 2 seconds, timeout will occur 3.)
-Disable the timeout after recv the total number of frames 4.)
+Disable the timeout after receiving the total number of frames 4.)
 Recieve all the frames sequentially and then send frame ID as the Ack 5.)
 Discard the duplicate frames.
 			6.)
 Write the recieved data frame into a file.